ghithi-code/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0 ---> Script that switches the current user to the user betty.
 1 ---> Script that prints the effective username of the current user.
 2 ---> Script that prints the effective username of the current user.
+3 ---> Script that changes the owner of the file hello to the user betty.